How Does Timesharing Influence Child Support?

 It may be possible to change your child support arrangement through family law mediation process.
 This is a much better option than another round of litigation with your ex.
 A highly rated and well-reviewed Sarasota, Bradenton, Lakewood Ranch, and Venice, Florida family law attorney like Matthew Z. Martell will give you the advice you need to pursue this option.
 In most cases, you will not need a reason to increase the amount of time you spend with your kids.
 But if your ex contests your requests, then you should be prepared to show why you want to change the Parenting Plan, timesharing arrangement, as well as the life conditions that make it possible for you to put this new Parenting Plan into action.

 If you need help changing your timesharing arrangement, then you should speak with an experienced and highly qualified divorce attorney in Sarasota, Bradenton, Lakewood Ranch, and Venice, FL like divorce attorney Matthew Z. Martell.
-Please contact us at (941) 556-7020 for a 30-minute free initial phone consultation.
+Please contact us at (941) 556-7020 for an initial phone consultation.
 We are here to help you with your timesharing and child support legal problems.